WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### Instantiation

 During instantiation, exports and imports are wired up to each other.
-In JS, functions are initialized at this point.
-All other values are undefined until evaluation.
+In JS, function declarations are initialized at this point.
+All other values are undefined or in TDZ until evaluation.

 For WebAssembly, instantiation will include initialization for all [external types](https://webassembly.github.io/spec/core/exec/modules.html#external-typing).
 External types currently include: